Keeping it sparse: Computing Persistent Homology revisited: Introduction

-\textit{Results.} We first observe that there is no need to restrict to specific operations during the Gaussian eliminations, as long as the reduction preserves the ranks of certain submatrices (\cref{cor:C_legit}).
+We first observe that some of the restrictions imposed on the Gaussian elimination can be relaxed: any operation preserving the ranks of certain submatrices is allowed (\cref{cor:C_legit}).
 This observation enables us, for example, to swap certain columns and to perform some right-to-left column operations.

 With this insight, we then introduce two new variants of the standard algorithm.
 The first one, called the \define{swap algorithm}, introduces one extra rule: before adding a column $c_1$ to a column $c_2$, it swaps $c_1$ and $c_2$ if $c_2$ is sparser (i.e., has fewer nonzero entries).
 Note that checking the size of a column, as well as swapping two columns, requires constant time for most matrix representation types, and hence the overhead of this variant is negligible as long as the column data structure allows for easy retrieval of the size.
 We show in extensive experimental tests that the swap algorithm is usually competitive with the fastest known algorithms and sometimes leads to significant speedup.